In-2-4D: Inbetweening from Two Single-View Images to 4D Generation: Experiments and Results

 \textbf{Quantitative comparisons.} \am{ \saura{We quantitatively evaluate our approach on our I4D-15 benchmark.
-Two images from one view are used as input and 4 videos (each 64 frames) from other viewpoints and their corresponding timsetep point clouds are used for evaluation.} As shown in Tab.~\ref{tab:IfD}, \saura{our method outperforms the baseline across all metrics in appearance and geometry.} This shows the effectiveness of our method in \saura{handling complex motions in 4D by dividing it into quasi-static temporal fragments}.}
+Two images from one view are used as input and 4 videos (each 64 frames) from other viewpoints and their corresponding timsetep point clouds are used for evaluation.} As shown in Tab.~\ref{tab:IfD}, \saura{our method outperforms the baseline across all metrics in appearance and geometry.} \cready{To compare our method on the Consistent4D benchmark, we use the first and the last frame of the input test video and use the novel view videos of the test set for evaluation.
+Similar observations can be drawn from Tab.~\ref{tab:C4D}, where our method is much superior than the baselines which is expected as the dataset contains simple motions.} This shows the robustness of our model design and effectiveness of our method in \saura{handling complex motions in 4D by dividing it into quasi-static temporal fragments}.}

-\textbf{Qualitative comparisons.} \am{Fig.~\ref{fig:qual-comp} provides some qualitative comparisons with the baseline.
-It is apparent that our method produces less artifacts.
-Additional visual results are shown in Fig.~\ref{fig:qual-res} for different motions and object categories. }
+\textbf{Qualitative comparisons.} \am{Fig.~\ref{fig:main_qual} \cready{and Fig ~\ref{fig:qual-c4d}} provides some qualitative comparisons with the baseline \cready{on both real-world scenes and synthetic objects}.
+It is apparent that our method produces fewer artifacts \cready{in the novel views and also preserve the geometry better in complex motions}. \cready{In addition to this, we also present a gallery visualization of scenes in Fig~\ref{fig:qual-gallery} for different motions and object categories from our proposed I4D-15 benchmark and additional real-world scenes.} \cready{More videos are} provided in supplementary. }